Azure/azure-functions-openai-extension/README.md

 In the same directory as the PowerShell function, define the bindings in a function.json file.

-If using Azure OpenAI, update the deployment name to model property in function.json for textCompletion input binding or use it to override the default model value for OpenAI.
+If using Azure OpenAI, update `CHAT_MODEL_DEPLOYMENT_NAME` key in `local.settings.json` with the deployment name or update model property directly in function.json for textCompletion input binding or use it to override the default model value for OpenAI.

 ```json
 {